gitlabhq/gitlabhq/doc/user/project/merge_requests/code_quality_diff.md

 ## How it works

+>**Note:**
+In [GitLab Enterprise Edition Starter][ee] 10.0, another job name will also be supported: `codequality`.
+This new job name will eventually replace `codeclimate` which is scheduled to be removed in GitLab 11.0.
+You are advised to update your current `.gitlab-ci.yml` configuration to reflect that change.

 In order for the report to show in the merge request, you need to specify a `codequality` job (exact name) that will analyze the code and upload the resulting `codeclimate.json` as an artifact.
 GitLab will then check this file and show